vanruesc/stay/README.md

 ### The server part

-> Every REST endpoint (at least GET, POST) has to be available as a condensed JSON resource.
+> Every GET and POST endpoint has to be available as a condensed JSON resource.
 > This includes dynamically generated pages and error pages.
 Serving a JSON version of each resource
 > should always be seen as an additional feature and nothing more.
 You should make good use of
 > JavaScript, but you shouldn't depend on it.
-Don't lock out users who disable JavaScript.

 Stay is rather tolerant when it comes to different URI patterns, but a well-structured URI configuration is the foundation of a good web application.
 Take a look at some